 Individuals struggling with substance abuse often require customized support to get off drugs and alcohol.
 That is why drug and alcohol rehab centers in High Point provide special resources that help patients within their particular situations.
 Some of these programs are included here: domestic violence, transgender or (LGBT) clients, clients referred from the court/judicial system, persons with eating disorders, persons who have experienced sexual abuse, treatment for spanish-speaking clients.

-Treatment Payment Options in High Point, NC.
+Treatment Payment Options in High Point, North Carolina

 Patients are faced with varied financial circumstances, which is why substance abuse treatment facilities provide several payment choices, like: private pay, private medical insurance, military insurance, sliding fee scale, other state funds, state education funds.